 - Savings certificates; bonds and treasury bills (T-bills).
 Note the amounts, numbers, and exact names on the certificate.

 - Receivables from promissory notes and judgments.
 Money owed to the decedent is now owed to the estate, including any trust deeds and mortgages and/or money owed due to judgments and court orders.

 - Life insurance policies.
 You’ll need to determine if the policy names beneficiaries.
 If not, the policy is likely payable to the estate.

 - Business interests.
 The details of the type of business, tax status, shares/interest owned by the deceased, restrictions on selling, liens, loans, licenses and other details on business in which the deceased had an some investment or ownership.

 - Employee death and/or retirement benefits.
 Include IRA, KEOGH, 401K, and other employer sponsored accounts.

 - Safe-deposit boxes.

 - Other rights, interests, and assets.
 Include club memberships, timeshare interests, royalties, intellectual property (copyrights, patents, trademarks, etc.), aircraft (including commercial drones), collections such as antiques, art, autographs, coins, comic books, figurines, jewelry, sports memorabilia, stamps, etc.), and digital property, accounts, and rights.

-An experienced estate lawyer can help you gather all the details associated with the probate inventory checklist.
+An experienced estate lawyer in Nevada can help you gather all the details associated with the probate inventory checklist.
 Once the checklist is complete, it will give a good indication of the value of the estate.
 Remember, the estate’s net value determines the type of probate process required.